-Frozen shoulder is a common condition that is characterized by pain and stiffness in your shoulder joint, thus reducing its mobility.
-It is also referred to as adhesive capsulitis.
+Often people asks what is Frozen shoulder??
+It’s a common condition that is characterized by pain and stiffness in your shoulder joint, thus reducing its mobility.
+It is also referred to as “adhesive capsulitis” (A condition characterised by stiffness and pain in the shoulders.)
 However, most people use the term “Frozen Shoulder” incorrectly for arthritis, but the two conditions are not related.
-Frozen shoulder mainly refers to your shoulder joint, while arthritis refers to several bones in your body.
-After a period of worsening signs and symptoms, frozen shoulder condition tends to improve, but full recovery can take up to three years.
-Frozen shoulder strength exercises that concentrate on your shoulder joint are crucial to regaining your flexibility and range of motion.
+It mainly refers to your shoulder joint, while arthritis refers to several bones in your body.
+After a period of worsening signs and symptoms, frozen shoulder condition (adhesive capsulitis) tends to improve, but full recovery can take up to three years.
+Frozen shoulder strength exercises that concentrate on your joints are crucial to regaining your flexibility and range of motion.

 What Causes Frozen Shoulder?

-- Frozen shoulder happens more often in women than in men.
+- It actually happens more often in women than in men.
 Women who are in the ages of between 40 and 60 years are at a higher risk.
 If your arm has been immobilized for a considerable period, due to an injury or fracture, then a frozen shoulder may occur.

 - If you have particular preexisting chronic medical issues like diabetes, stroke, Parkinson’s disease, or mastectomy, then you could have a higher risk of suffering from the frozen shoulder condition.

 - Frozen shoulder occurs when the connective tissue capsule in your shoulder joint becomes tight and thick around your shoulder joint, thus reducing its mobility.

 - Other medical conditions like thyroid disease, tuberculosis, and heart disease are linked to the frozen shoulders, too.

 What are the Symptoms of Frozen Shoulder ?